TaylanSoydan/hpc_esc_401_solutions/exercise_session_05/Readme.md

 -It depends, one is a value and other is an adress so they may or may not be the same.

+Ex3:
+The png file is in the output folder.